mk-fg/kelp/README.rst

   which will be dumped into this channel.

-  Special "{chan}-topic" and "{chan}-nick" keys can be used to specify topic/nick for each channel, otherwise defauls from udp-report-sink will be used.
+  Special "{chan}-topic" and "{chan}-nick" keys can be used to specify topic/nick for each channel, otherwise defauls from UDPRSConf will be used.

 - udp-report-sink-keys